Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Introduction

 A much smaller number of secondary electrons are generated in photoemission from the gas phase.
 In these experiments the primary photoelectrons themselves are the main source of the shift ad broadening of the PES structures that compose their kinetic-energy distribution, with a small contribution from inelastically scattered electrons.
 Measurements on gases then offer a simple way to compare the full-spectrum simulations with the experimental results with a lower computational effort with respect to the case of solids.
 Another simplification for a first test is the use of a moderate photon energy (extreme ultraviolet or soft X-rays) that avoids working on very extended `survey' spectra presenting a lot of different structures.

-In the present paper, $N$-body calculations are used to reproduce the space-charge effect in photoemission spectra from gaseous trifluoroiodomethane (CF$_3$I) excited through $h\nu$=95~eV ultrashort ($\sim$100~fs) FEL radiation pulses.
+In the present paper, $N$-body calculations are used to reproduce the space-charge effects in photoemission spectra from gaseous trifluoroiodomethane (CF$_3$I) excited through $h\nu$=95~eV ultrashort ($\sim$100~fs) FEL radiation pulses.
 The measurements show the evolution of the shift and broadening of the PES structures with increasing the intensity $I$ of the radiation pulses.
-Spectra acquired at low photon flux and with negligible space-charge provide the initial kinetic-energy distribution $Y_{in}(E_K)$ for the photoelectrons in the simulation.
+Spectra acquired at low photon flux and with negligible space charge provide the initial kinetic-energy distribution $Y_{in}(E_K)$ for the photoelectrons in the simulation.
 The final kinetic-energy distributions $Y_{fin}(E_K)$ obtained from the simulations for different values of $I$ are then compared with the experimental spectra.
 As we shall see, the good qualitative and quantitative agreement between experiment and simulations guarantees the reliability of the adopted theoretical and numerical approach.
-The presented computational tool is proposed as a standard procedure for taking into account space-charge effects in PES, including investigations on solid samples or using other pulsed sources (first of all HHG), and provides an instrument for the partial correction of the acquired spectra and for the design of future experiments.
+The presented computational tool is a first positive step towards the implementation of a standard procedure for taking into account space-charge effects in PES, including investigations on solid samples or using other pulsed sources (first of all HHG and hard X-ray FELs), and provides an instrument for the partial correction of the acquired spectra and for the design of future experiments.

+The paper is structured as follows.
+Section~\ref{sec:experimental} describes the experimental setup and the details of the PES measurements from the CF$_3$I gas.
+The simulation method and the physical assumptions on which it is based are illustrated in Section~\ref{sec:simulations}.
+The results of experiment and simulations and the comparison between them are illustrated in Section~\ref{sec:results} while Section~\ref{sec:discussion} discusses the implications of the obtained outcomes.
+A summary of the work and of the principal conclusions is found in Section~\ref{sec:conclusions}.